DiegoZC4/Petravia/README.md

 Each column is the height of the carry limit, and the leftmost column is twice as wide as the others (representing the most stones you can grab).

-[TPS](https://ustak.org/tak-positional-system-tps/) is used to store history, rather than [PTN](https://ustak.org/portable-tak-notation/).
-TPS is more verbose, human readable, and puzzle friendly, imo.

 Maximum number of flat+standing stones and capstones set according to the [US Tak Association](https://ustak.org/play-beautiful-game-tak/), but the js can be edited for custom piece limits.

 `const stoneMax = {3:10,4:15,5:21,6:30,7:40,8:50}`